FXDYJ/Sunrise/README.md

 tracking players in the shock area while the server-side burst is active.
 After a short delay, it verifies if players reported the damage as expected.
 If a player did not report the damage, the server forces Tesla damage to be applied.

+## Door Interaction Validation

+> Prevents cheaters from interacting with doors without looking at them.

+By default, the server only performs a distance and a LOS check when a player interacts with a door.
+Sunrise adds a FOV check to ensure that the player is looking at the door, preventing that cheat feature from working.

 ## Common Exploit Patches

+- **SCP-939 Lunge exploit**: Prevents the exploit that allows SCP-939 to speed-hack using lunge ability.

 ## Planned Features